NetBIOS: NetBIOS name

-Internet host name
+Internet hostname

-A Windows machine's NetBIOS name is not to be confused with the computer's Internet host name (assuming that the computer is also an Internet host in addition to being a NetBIOS node, which need not necessarily be the case).
-Generally a computer running Internet protocols (whether it is a Windows machine or not) usually has a host name (also sometimes called a machine name).
-Originally these names were stored in and provided by a hosts file but today most such names are part of the hierarchical Domain Name System (DNS).
+A Windows machine's NetBIOS name is not to be confused with the computer's Internet hostname (assuming that the computer is also an Internet host in addition to being a NetBIOS node, which need not necessarily be the case).
+Generally, a computer running Internet protocols (whether it is a Windows machine or not) usually has a hostname (also sometimes called a machine name).
+Originally, these names were stored in and provided by a hosts file but today most such names are part of the hierarchical Domain Name System (DNS).

-Generally the host name of a Windows computer is based on the NetBIOS name plus the Primary DNS Suffix, which are both set in the System Properties dialog box.
+Generally, the hostname of a Windows computer is based on the NetBIOS name plus the Primary DNS Suffix, which are both set in the System Properties dialog box.
 There may also be connection-specific suffixes which can be viewed or changed on the DNS tab in Control Panel → Network → TCP/IP → Advanced Properties.
-Host names are used by applications such as telnet, ftp, web browsers, etc. To connect to a computer running the TCP/IP protocol using its name, the host name must be resolved into an IP address, typically by a DNS server.
+Hostnames are used by applications such as telnet, ftp, web browsers, etc. To connect to a computer running the TCP/IP protocol using its name, the hostname must be resolved into an IP address, typically by a DNS server.
 (It is also possible to operate many TCP/IP-based applications, including the three listed above, using only IP addresses, but this is not the norm.)